onehilltech/ember-cli-mdc/packages/mdc-snackbar/README.md

 We now need to connect to the application `mdc-snackbar`.
 We do this by defining an **action** in the application route.
-This action will be responsible for handling snackbar events that bubble up to the application router because the action is either not handled anywhere else downstream, or permitted to continue bubbling upstream.
+This action will be responsible for handling snackbar events that bubble up to the application route because the action is either not handled anywhere else downstream, or permitted to continue bubbling upstream.

 > The application snackbar only works if the snackbar event (or action) is allowed to bubble